 We seem to have an uncanny knack of unearthing high-class middle distances horses on a very sensible budget.
 For instance, we spent 110,000 Guineas (a €50,000 yearling) on the unraced Ventura Storm.
 He was a three-time Group winner for us, including at Group 1 level and he placed 2nd in the 2016 St Leger.
 He was sold to Australia for a huge profit and is a Group 1 placed and Group 2 winner down under in Australia for his new connections.
 He finished 8th and 10th respectively in the last two Melbourne Cups.
-Raymond Tusk, an 85,000 euros son of High Chaparral is now a Group 2 Gran Premio Del Jockey Club winner, having placed 6th in The St Leger having previously won the listed Glasgow Stakes.
-Currently rated 111, he looks destined for a stellar 2019.
+Raymond Tusk, an €85,000 son of High Chaparral is now a Group 2 Gran Premio Del Jockey Club winner, having won the Listed Glasgow Stakes and placed 6th in the St Leger.
+Currently rated 111, he looks destined for more success in 2020.
 Viren's Army, a €110,000 purchase was a 107 rated winner of the Chester Dee Stakes before being sold for £700,000 at the Royal Ascot, London Sale.
 He was sold to Godolphin who won at Meydan with him following his purchase.

 However, we've only told half the tale.
-The dam of our fabulous yearling, Lady Dettoria has already produced the listed and Group 3 winner, Group 2 and Group 1 placed filly Sea Of Grace (by Born To Sea).
-She's a high-class performer, there's no doubt, with her official rating of 109 and Timeform rating of 114.
+The dam of our fabulous colt, Lady Dettoria has already produced the listed and Group 3 winner, Group 2 and Group 1 placed filly Sea Of Grace (by Born To Sea).
+She was a high-class performer, there's no doubt, with her official rating of 109 and Timeform rating of 114.
 However, it definitely looks as if Ruler Of The World will become a significantly smarter stallion than Born To Sea.
 Sea Of Grace is by some 4 pounds, the best progeny of the stallion Born To Sea.
 He's tended not to sire horses in the calibre of Sea Of Grace.
 The mare has done fantastically well.
 For Lady Dettoria, a visit to Ruler Of The World represents a huge upgrade compared with Born To Sea and affords us the luxury of believing that our colt could significantly outperform Sea Of Grace.
 From a family of top class, black type performers, the blue-blooded genes are well ensconced in this colt's pedigree.
 He wants for nothing, according to his pedigree.